Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-SoFi offers student loans with variable rates starting at 2.58% and fixed rates starting at 3.25%.
+SoFi offers student loans with variable rates from 2.25% to 6.43% and fixed rates from 2.99% to 6.88%.

-Which comes with fewer fees?
+Which lender has fewer fees?

 Earnest wins this category by not charging late fees.
 But if you’re thinking about possibly racking up late fees before you even apply for the loan, you may want to reconsider taking on the loan in the first place.

-Perks both SoFi and Earnest offer to its borrowers
+Must read: Perks both SoFi and Earnest offer to its borrowers

 Which has a better reputation?

 SoFi’s 9.5 Trustpilot review as of December 2018 is nothing to sneeze at.
 Its program to assist with unemployment shows that it care about its customers.
 Members also seem to enjoy the handful of perks — SoFi events, mentor services and more.

 Earnest has around over 400 Trustpilot reviews as of December 2018, scoring it a decent 9.4 out of 10.
 Customers seem to find the application process simple and the customer service helpful.
 The Precision Pricing tool may give applicants with little credit history a better chance of approval, as the process is not as traditional as other lenders.

 Although Earnest walks away with a slightly higher score, SoFi has nearly 2,000 reviews on Trustpilot.
 People not only trust its services, but rate it highly time and again.
 There’s a lot to be said for that when it comes to picky online reviewers.